Loading...

 How to consume Pomegranate without glucose spikes

-Include a source of protein, such as Greek yogurt or cottage cheese, when consuming pomegranate.
-This can help slow down the absorption of glucose.
+Pair pomegranate with a source of protein, like Greek yogurt or cottage cheese, and healthy fats, such as a handful of almonds or walnuts.
+This combination can help slow down glucose absorption.

 Opt for Whole Pomegranate